Raiders hope for big year from Carr in Las Vegas debut

 BACKING UP

 The Raiders brought in their most accomplished backup QB since Carr arrived in 2014 when they signed 2015 No. 2 overall draft pick Marcus Mariota to a deal that guarantees him $7.5 million this season.
-Mariota lost his job to Ryan Tannehill last year in Tennessee and was placed on injured reserve to start this season.
-But he is expected back by October and could be poised to take over if Carr struggles or gets hurt this season.
+Mariota lost his job to Ryan Tannehill last year in Tennessee but could be poised to take over if Carr struggles or gets hurt this season.

 —